ppy/osu-wiki/news/2023/2023-10-12-osu-mania-world-cup-2023.md

 #### ::{ flag=VN }:: Vietnam vs. ::{ flag=TH }:: Thailand

 With these teams facing off, having seeded 8th and 9th in the Qualifiers respectively, Vietnam vs. Thailand was the most anticipated match of the Round of 16.
 After numerous break points and close calls on both ends, it came to a tiebreaker on [of Ambrosia](https://osu.ppy.sh/beatmapsets/1900478#mania/3917445), a smörgåsbord of rhythmically complex and technical patterns for 6 minutes.
-The scoreline was absurdly close during the entire map, but Thailand pulled through and secured their win, with [--Pavin--](https://osu.ppy.sh/users/12046267) getting a full combo.
+The scoreline was absurdly close during the entire map, but Thailand pulled through and secured their win, with ::--Pavin--::{ user-id=12046267 } getting a full combo.

 #### ::{ flag=CL }:: Chile vs. ::{ flag=CN }:: China

-This round also featured an absurd 999.8k score from [myucchii](https://osu.ppy.sh/users/10072733) on [Lift-off!](https://osu.ppy.sh/beatmapsets/2034984#mania/4242761) at 1.05x rate.
+This round also featured an absurd 999.8k score from ::myucchii::{ user-id=10072733 } on [Lift-off!](https://osu.ppy.sh/beatmapsets/2034984#mania/4242761) at 1.05x rate.
 With only 7 300s and no other bad judgments being hit, the accuracy rounded up to 100.00% on ScoreV2, a feat that has never been seen in MWC at any point in history.
 This is probably the only map in the tournament where an achievement like this is even close to viable, with it having been the easiest chordjack map in all the pools; but such a score is impressive nonetheless.

 ### Quarterfinals